railsgirls/guides.railsgirls.com/_pages/thumbnails.md

 Take a look at the [list of ideas](http://localhost:3000/ideas) in the Browser to see if your ideas now have a thumbnail.

+{% coach %}
-__Coach__: Explain what specifying the image width in HTML and how it differs from resizing images on the server.
+Explain what specifying the image width in HTML and how it differs from resizing images on the server.
 Both images may look small, but only one is resized as a thumbnail.
+{% endcoach %}